ignaciourbina/game-backend/README.md

 # 🕊️ Prisoner’s‑Dilemma Mini‑Stack

-A **zero‑dependency front‑end** + **FastAPI/SQLite back‑end** that lets any two visitors play a one‑shot Prisoner’s Dilemma in real time — perfect for demos, behavioural‑econ labs, or multiplayer tutorials.
+A **zero‑dependency front‑end** + **FastAPI/SQLite back‑end** that lets visitors play a one‑shot Prisoner’s Dilemma in real time.
+The number of players defaults to two and can be changed via the `MAX_PLAYERS` environment variable — perfect for demos, behavioural‑econ labs, or multiplayer tutorials.

 ---